AkshaySharma-Akay/akshaysharma-akay.github.io/blog/_posts/2025-12-12-weekend-llm-project-hindi-ocr.md

 Some simply make life easier for the people around you.

-This script does the latter—and for now, that’s more than enough.
+This script does the latter—and for now, that's more than enough.

 ---

-# **Coming in Part 2**
+## Coming in Part 2

 ***Real-world accuracy tests and other findings, failure cases, full code, and the GitHub repository and all youtube and documentation references.***